awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.modifying.md

 You can set the following specific values:
 + **Minimum Aurora capacity unit** – Aurora Serverless v1 can reduce capacity down to this capacity unit\.
 + **Maximum Aurora capacity unit** – Aurora Serverless v1 can increase capacity up to this capacity unit\.
-+ **Timeout action** – The action to take when a capacity modification times out because it can't find a scaling point\.
++  **Autoscaling timeout and action** – This section specifies how long Aurora Serverless waits to find a scaling point before timing out\.
+It also specifies the action to take when a capacity modification times out because it can't find a scaling point\.
 Aurora can force the capacity change to set the capacity to the specified value as soon as possible\.
 Or, it can roll back the capacity change to cancel it\.
 For more information, see [Timeout action for capacity changes](aurora-serverless.how-it-works.md#aurora-serverless.how-it-works.timeout-action)\.
 + **Pause after inactivity** – The amount of time with no database traffic to scale to zero processing capacity\.
 When database traffic resumes, Aurora automatically resumes processing capacity and scales to handle the traffic\.

 ## Console<a name="aurora-serverless.modifying.console"></a>